-Bachman writes frequently on employment discrimination issues at the Glass Ceiling Discrimination Blog.
+Bachman writes frequently on topics related to promotion discrimination, harassment, and other employment discrimination issues at the Glass Ceiling Discrimination Blog.

 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.
 Contact us today to find out how we can help you.
-To schedule a preliminary consultation, click here or call us at 202-262-8959 or (202) 769-1681.

 By Appointment Only

 1934 Old Gallows